Summer Star Gazing

 The only thing better than a day on the river is finishing that day off with a summer star gazing session.
 Stars have captured humankind’s imagination, folklore, scientific studies, navigation techniques and pages of history since the dawn of time.
 Maybe this is because stars help us to reflect and ponder our lives.
 Perhaps it is because they cause us to wonder about life beyond our planet.
 Whatever the reason may be, stargazing, and especially stargazing in the summer, is a profound and satisfying experience.

-Summer constellations in the northern hemisphere are best seen from June through September.
-They are also best seen when you are away from city lights, smoke and pollution.
+Summer constellations in the northern hemisphere are best between June through September.
+They are also best when you are away from city lights, smoke and pollution.
 We suggest planning a camping trip or finding an open clearing away from large groups of buildings and people to get a clear view of the sky.

 Draco